The Ellsworth American

 The Ellsworth American is a local weekly newspaper covering Hancock County, Maine.

 Overview

 The Ellsworth American is a locally owned and managed weekly newspaper serving Hancock County, Maine.
 Publication began Oct.
 17, 1851, making The American the oldest newspaper in Hancock County and the second oldest in Maine.
+Newspaper publishing in Ellsworth began in 1826 with the Independent Courier, which was the first of roughly five papers with various political bents that existed for short periods until 1851.
 The newspaper has won numerous awards and distinctions from state, New England and national newspaper associations in recognition of news coverage, photography, editorial pages, advertising layouts and general excellence.

-Circulation

-The Americans 2012 circulation was 10,355.
+The paper has received numerous awards from the Maine Press Association and New England Newspaper & Press Association.

+Awards and recognition

+The Ellsworth American has received the coveted National Newspaper Association General Excellence Award, placing second in the competition.
+Its sister paper The Mount Desert Islander won a first place award for public notice advertising in the National Newspaper Association Better Newspaper Advertising Contest.

 Publication

 The newspaper, which has a Thursday dateline, is printed each Wednesday afternoon and is available on newsstands throughout Hancock and western Washington counties and the Bangor/Brewer area of Penobscot County.
 Print subscriptions are mailed nationwide and fully searchable digital subscriptions have been available since 2009.
 The American's website, ellsworthamerican.com, is updated daily.

 Staff

 The Ellsworth American and its sister paper The Mount Desert Islander in 2012 employed a combined staff of 55.
 Departments include news, advertising, internet, circulation, administration, accounting, creative services and the press and mail room.

-Publisher Alan Baker purchased the paper in 1991.
-In 2018, he sold the company to Reade Brower.
 The administrative staff includes General Manager Kathy Cook and Managing Editor Cyndi Wood.